A Guide to the Best Craft Breweries in Alsace, France

 Brasserie du Vignoble (Bra’V): Beer Among the Vines

 When I visited Brasserie du Vignoble, or Bra’V as it’s known, I was immediately struck by the setting.
 It’s right in the middle of vineyards, which is pretty special.
-They have these parasols and fairy lights, and you can just see the vines stretching out.
-It felt like the perfect spot to just relax with friends and have a drink.
-They also put on events, like barbecue nights or tartes flambées evenings, and even music festivals throughout the year.
-It’s a really nice place to be, especially during the summer.
+They have these parasols, and fairy lights, and you can kinda see the vines stretching out.
+It felt like the perfect spot, like just to relax with friends and have a drink.
+They also put on events, like barbecue nights or tartes flambées evenings, and there are even music festivals throughout the year.
+It’s a really lovely place to hang around, especially during the summer.

 Brasserie du Tigre: A Trendy Beer Destination